Yulia Latynina: Writing career

 Latynina published her first novel in 1990.
 For some time she used a pen-name Eugene Klimovich, however, most subsequent printings were issued under the author's real name.
 She works in the genre of sharp detective-adventure prose on Russian material as well as in fiction.
 In 1995 Latynina won the Russian Booker Prize for her novel Clearchus and Heraclea and the Strannik for The Preacher.
 Later she was nominated to the National Bestseller literary prize, as well as the Russian Booker and several others.
-The total print run of Yulia Latynina's books from 1999-2000 has exceeded 500,000 copies.
+The total print run of Yulia Latynina's books from 1999 to 2000 has exceeded 500,000 copies.